hsf-training/hsf-training-cicd/_episodes/12-the-spy-game.md

 # Adding `kinit` for access control

-Now it's time to update your CI/CD to use the environment variables you defined by adding `printf $SERVICE_PASS | base64 -d | kinit $CERN_USER@CERN.CH` as part of the `before_script` to the `skim_ggH` job as that's the job that requires access.
+Now it's time to update your CI/CD to use the environment variables you defined by adding `printf $SERVICE_PASS | base64 -d | kinit $CERN_USER@CERN.CH` as part of the `before_script` to the `skim_ggH` job, as that's the job that requires access.

-At this point it's also important to note that we will need a root container which has kerberos tools installed.
-So just for this exercise we will switch to another docker image, `root:6.26.10-conda`, which has those tools.
+At this point, it's also important to note that we will need a root container which has kerberos tools installed.
+So just for this exercise we will switch to another Docker image, `root:6.26.10-conda`, which has those tools.
 In the rest of the chapters we use examples with files in public space, so you won't need kerberos tools.

 # Adding Artifacts on Success

-As it seems like we have a complete CI/CD that does physics - we should see what came out.
+As it seems like we have a complete CI/CD that does physics, we should see what came out.
 We just need to add artifacts for the `skim_ggH` job.
 This is left as an exercise to you.

 > ## Adding Artifacts
 >